ftyers/commonvoice-map/README.md

 * If there are two letter codes, update `iso2to3.py` with the mappings to three letter codes.
 * Update `mapdata.tsv` by adding the mapping from code to latitude/longitude (you can get this from [Glottolog](https://glottolog.org/)).
 * Run `plot.py`

+## Todo

+* Point pinpoints where languages are, get them from Glottolog.